celeste-smith/event-booking-system/REFLECTION.md

 # Reflection on Agile Planning Challenges - Assignment 6

 ## Introduction
-In the beginning of starting this assignment, it became overwhelming as I have not worked on a Kanban Board before, particularly in GitHub.
-I realised after that it is very similar to a physical scrum or task board and with doing some research as to how the tool work in GitHub, I found it actually quite easy.
-I created the issues and soon realised that I needed to create the labels that was required that is not defaulted in GitHub to link it to the issues and the same went for the Milestones.
 Transitioning from traditional requirement gathering to Agile planning introduces several challenges.
 As the sole stakeholder in this assignment, I encountered difficulties in prioritising tasks, estimating effort, and aligning Agile methodology with system development.

 ## 1. Prioritisation Challenges